 In '47, pilot Chuck Yeager becomes the first human who manages to break the sound barrier with his plane.
 In '57, the Soviets send the first satellite into orbit, and soon afterwards even the first man, Gagarin.
-In order to not stay behind, the US government start their own space programme.
+In order to not stay behind, the US government start their own space programme, "Project Mercury".
 The status of the astronauts is given to Gordon, Gus, Schirra, Slayton, Carpenter, John Glenn and Alan Shepard.
-Despite numerous difficulties, including unstable test rockets that constantly explode, they manage to go to outer space and come back alive.
+Despite numerous difficulties, including unstable test rockets that constantly explode, they manage to send the first American in outer space, Shepard, and bring him back alive to Earth.

 Grade:+++